- Sharp styling updates

 2019 Hyundai Elantra

-There’s good news for most Elantras this year, though.
+There’s good news for most Elantras this year.
 All but the base Elantra SE sedan now come standard with active safety gear including automatic emergency braking, active lane control, and a driver attention monitor.
-Hyundai hasn’t said if that gear will come standard on the 2019 Elantra GT, but we’ll update this space when we know more.

 Last year’s model had mixed crash-test results.
 The IIHS awarded Elantra sedans and Elantra GTs with automatic emergency braking and automatic high-beam headlights with Top Safety Pick awards.
-New headlight designs this year may change the Elantra’s rating.
+New headlight designs this year have changed the Elantra’s rating to Top Safety Pick+.

 The NHTSA gave the Elantra just four stars overall with a special note that “The rear passenger's thoracic and abdominal rib deflections were elevated” in the rear side-impact test.